primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 Form Group name or the expand icon to the right of the name to expand it
 and see all the forms in the group.
 Once expanded you can then click on
 any of the form names to enter into the chosen form.
 For example, in the
-image above, the user has selected the “Assessment” form group and the
+image above, the user has selected the “Identification / Registration” form group and the “Case Information” form.
-“Care Assessments” form.

 ## Navigating Sub-Forms